 A geology lecture on three volcano types.
 The 5-by-2 classification task is the rarest but highest-weighted Listening question type.
 Build the two-column note in real time.

 A TOEFL iBT 2026 Listening section contains six passages (four lectures, two conversations) and 28 questions across seven question types.
-The three samples above target the question types that most directly distinguish a band 4 listener from a band 5 listener.
-Gist is the question you see first on almost every passage and sets the frame for the rest of your answers; getting it wrong cascades into wrong inferences later.
-Function is the question type where strong-vocabulary candidates lose the most points because the literal meaning of the phrase almost never matches the speaker's intention.
-Connecting Content is the highest-weighted question on the section and the one most candidates have not seen before, so the technique payoff per attempt is largest.
+The first three walkthroughs target the question types that most directly distinguish a band 4 listener from a band 5 listener.
+Gist sets the frame for the rest of your answers; getting it wrong cascades into wrong inferences later.
+Function is where strong-vocabulary candidates lose points because the literal meaning of the phrase may not match the speaker's intention.
+Connecting Content is a high-weighted classification task, so the technique payoff per attempt is large.

 Every transcript on this page was written specifically for TOEFLMock and follows the official ETS specification for the 2026 Listening section: lectures of 3 to 5 minutes (~500 to 800 words spoken at 150 to 180 wpm), academic topics drawn from the rotation the real exam uses (life sciences, physical sciences, social sciences, arts and humanities, history), neutral academic lecture register, and a structure that supports at least the question type the sample focuses on.
 We do not reproduce official ETS audio or test material.
 See our editorial standards for the sourcing and review process.